sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 - Installer UI

-The product name displayed in the installer can be changed only through the extensibility features of the installer application.
+The product name displayed in the installer can be changed only through the extensibility features of the installer app.
 For more details, see the [Installer](../installer/index.html#installer_ui-product_name) section.

 - Splash Screen and Toolbars

-To change the product name in the splash screen or the toolbar applications, you must modify the respective applications.
+To change the product name in the splash screen or the toolbar apps, you must modify the respective apps.
 For more details on how to customize the splash screen and the Glue42 Toolbars, see the [Splash Screen](#splash_screen) and [Toolbar](../toolbar/index.html) sections.

 ## Version